clarenceb/static-egress-private-ip/README.md

 # AKS Static Egress with private egress IPs

 Simple demonstration of static egress using the open-source `kube-egress-gateway` project.
 The configuration used is to use private egress IPs from a small subnet in the same VNET as the AKS cluster.
 Pods can still access the Internet via default Azure networking route or static private egress IP(s) when accessing specific private RFC-1918 destinations (e.g. this could be a on-prem destination).
 This would allow predictable and a more narrow set of private IPs for egress traffic from the AKS cluster for use in firewall rules to allow traffic to on-premises or other private destinations.
 Prevously, you would need to whitelist the whole AKS subnet CIDR range.
 The static egress feature allows you to opt-in workloads to use static egress IPs for specific destinations.

+This demo is using an AKS cluster and a target network (another VNET) with a container instance deployed.
+The AKS VNET and target VNET are peered.
+This demonstrates a simplified scenario but could be extended to a real on-premises network or other private destinations.

 ## Create the AKS cluster with a dedicated VMSS node pool for the egress gateway